dev-vw/lanecc_teaching-demo/geospatial-r_lesson1.md

 Vector data can be stored in a variety of formats, including ESRI shapefiles (`.shp`), GeoJson (`.geojson`), Scalable Vector Graphics (`.svg`), etc. Regardless of format, you can think of a shapefile as a table, where rows represent specific features, and columns store information about the feature's attributes.
 The only requirement for this table is the inclusion of a **geometry** column, which describes the shape and position of a feature in geographic space.

-#### Rasters
+#### Rasters data overview

 In contrast to vector data, rasters are composed of a matrix of cells or pixels that represent a unit of geographic space.
-Each of these units contain values that represent conditions for the specified area. **We will cover raster data in detail in a future lesson.**
+Each of these units contain values that represent conditions for the specified area.
+An example of raster data are precipitation maps, where each pixel or grid on the map is assigned a value indicating the amount of precipitation received for that location. **We will cover raster data in detail in a future lesson.**

 # About the data used in this lesson